RobertMartinis/Group-38-Tetris/README.md

-A function which clears the rows when an row has been filled.
+A function for playing sounds.